Flash flooding hit Florida : Heavy Rains and Strong Winds

 The rainfall, accompanied by high winds reaching gusts of up to 70 mph along the south Florida coastline, resulted in power outages for over 100,000 homes and businesses in the southeast region of the peninsula.

-Broward County Public Schools, ranking as the sixth-largest district in the United States, took precautionary measures, canceling classes and after-school activities on Thursday due to heavy and threats.
+Broward County Public Schools, ranking as the sixth-largest district in the United States, took precautionary measures, canceling classes and after-school activities on Thursday due to heavy rain and flood threats.
 Meanwhile, schools in neighboring Palm Beach and Miami-Dade counties maintained their regular schedule.

 A high risk of strong, life-threatening rip currents is anticipated at all central Florida Atlantic beaches, strongly discouraging water activities.
 Simultaneously, another low-pressure system developing along the south Florida coast may bring gusty winds and heavy rains to southern Florida, the Florida Keys, and the Bahamas in the coming days.